premXsagarXsonu/Live-Video-Streaming-CLI-App/README.md

-#SEND is the name of this CLI app.
+#SEND CLI app.

 ** What **

-# Where you can use bunch of Systems as Clients and Server that are connected to a Network to Stream Live Video or Existing video file to Server.
+# Where you can use bunch of Client Systems and Server that are connected to a Network to Stream Live Video or Existing video file to Server.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ** Where **

 # Using CLient systems as Security Camera
-# Monitoring Client Video stream (For Online Based Exams/Interviews)
+# Monitoring Clients using Video stream (For Online Based Exams/Interviews)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ** Note **